Wenbo-Wang-GH/bios611-project1/README.md

     > make clean; make report.pdf

+If python packages are not being imported, you can manually install the packages on your terminal via "pip install <package>".
 The report.knit.md and report.pdf will generate, and the file can be opened with:

     > open report.pdf